garrandall/popular-music-data/tracks/hurting-kind--i-ve-got-my-eyes-on-you--robert-plant.md

 Alright, alright, alright, I got my eyes on you Alright, alright, alright, I got my eyes on you
-Yeah, oh, oh, let's talk about it, aah
+Yeah, oh, oh, let's talk about it, ah

 Don't blame me
 Oh, won't hurt you
 Don't blame me
-It's plain to see you know that it'll be yeah, oh, oooooh
+It's plain to see you know that it'll be yeah, oh, oh

-Aah, aah, aah
+Ah, ah, ah

 She's the girl of my dreams
 She's the girl on my mind